 - A series of rock pools with streams channeling the nearby Dharawal National Park’s waterfalls and rock pools

-- Zero-depth water play area with interactive water elements and activities for kids
+- A zero-depth water play area with interactive water elements and activities for kids

-The swimming precinct will also feature a number of open spaces, ample tree cover and native tree plantings as an ode to Campbelltown’s Indigenous culture.
+The swimming precinct will also feature a number of shady spaces to relax, ample tree cover and native tree plantings as an ode to Campbelltown’s Indigenous culture.

-The multi-million dollar endeavour is finally set to swing open its doors this autumn, keep an eye on their website for updates.
+The multi-million dollar endeavour is finally set to swing open its doors this June, keep an eye on their website for updates.